Relintai/pandemonium_engine_docs/04_modules/01_thread_pool.md

 is allocated per frame.

 You can access it's setting from the `Project->Project Settings...` menu, in the `ThreadPool` category.

-# Pre-built binaries

-You can grab a pre-built editor binary from the [Broken Seals](https://github.com/Relintai/broken_seals/releases) repo, should you want to.
-It contains all my modules.

 # ThreadPoolJob